wp-plugins/leadin/readme.txt

 - Added url for each page views in the contact timeline
 - Added source for each visit event
 - Tweak colors for contact timeline
-- Default the LeadIn menu to the contacts page
+- Default the Leadin menu to the contacts page

 = 0.4.1 (2013.12.18) =
 - Bug fixes
-- Removed LeadIn header from the contact timeline view
+- Removed Leadin header from the contact timeline view
 - Updated the wording on the menu view picker above contacts list
 - Remove pre-mp6 styles if MP6 plugin is activated
 - Default totals leads/comments = 0 when leads table is empty instead of printing blank integer